 Programme Manager, Social Health

-Sally is a Programme Manager in the Social Health team of Nesta, she is working on Social Movements in Health and Good Help.
+Sally was a Programme Manager in the Social Health team of Nesta and worked on Social Movements in Health and Good Help.

 Sally is passionate about taking mental health out of the 'brains' of individuals and instead thinking about it in terms of people's wider context, including the health of our communities, inequality and economic policy, social inclusion and our connection to nature.

 Get our weekly newsletter and tailor your updates on our programmes, events and research

 Join our mailing list to receive updates about Nesta’s work, including the regular Nesta newsletter and our events newsletter.